Cristina Bucșa: 2023: Top 100, major third round in singles

 Bucșa reached the top 100 in the singles WTA rankings on 16 January 2023.
 She qualified for the Australian Open and reached the third round recording her first two wins at this major tournament over Eva Lys and Bianca Andreescu.
 She then lost to world No. 1, Iga Świątek, in the third round.
 This was her best result at a Grand Slam tournament thus far.
-At the Lyon Open, she won her first WTA doubles title with Bibiane Schoofs.
+At the Lyon Open, she won her first WTA Tour doubles title with Bibiane Schoofs.
 At the Indian Wells Open, she reached the second round of a WTA 1000 tournament for the first time in her career, defeating Katie Swan as a qualifier.

-She made her main-draw debut at Wimbledon and defeated Kamilla Rakhimova for her first win at this major tournament, before losing to fourth-seeded Jessica Pegula in the second round.
+Bucșa made her main-draw debut at Wimbledon and defeated Kamilla Rakhimova for her first win at this major tournament, before losing to fourth-seeded Jessica Pegula in the second round.
 She and Alena Fomina-Klotz won the doubles title at the Contrexéville Open, defeating Amina Anshba and Anastasia Dețiuc in the final.

-She entered the main draw of the Canadian Open as a lucky loser, but lost to Petra Martić in the first round.
-On her debut at th Cincinnati Open, she upset 13th seed Belinda Bencic to reach the second round.
+Bucșa entered the main draw of the Canadian Open as a lucky loser, but lost to Petra Martić in the first round.
+On her debut at the Cincinnati Open, she upset 13th seed Belinda Bencic to reach the second round.
 At the Guadalajara Open, she double bageled former top-ten player Kristina Mladenovic.
 In mid-December, she won her first WTA 125 singles title at Limoges, defeating Elsa Jacquemot in the final.
-She also won the doubles title there, partnering Yana Sizikova and defeating Oksana Kalashnikova and Maia Lumsden in the final.
+She also won the doubles title there, partnering Yana Sizikova, defeating Oksana Kalashnikova and Maia Lumsden in the final.

-2024: Olympics bronze, Madrid doubles title
+2024: Olympics bronze, Madrid title, top 20 in doubles

-She began her season by reaching the doubles semifinal of the Brisbane International with Alexandra Panova.
+Bucșa began her season by reaching the doubles semifinal of the Brisbane International with Alexandra Panova.
 She qualified for the Adelaide International as a lucky loser and defeated Jasmine Paolini in the first round, before losing to top seed Elena Rybakina in the second.
 Following this, she reached a new career-high singles ranking of No. 56, on 15 January 2024.
 At the Australian Open, she reached the doubles quarterfinals with Panova.
 As a result, she reached the top 50 in doubles on 29 January 2024.
 In Abu Dhabi, she reached the quarterfinals as a lucky loser, but once again lost to top seed Rybakina.
 In Doha, she and partner Monica Niculescu reached the doubles quarterfinal.
 She then made her debut at the Dubai Championships as a lucky loser by replacing Ons Jabeur in the second round, but lost to eventual finalist Anna Kalinskaya.